Introduction

 • Provide Resources: Share information about local support that is available to encourage and support young people to access available support, mental health issues can result in apathy which means accessing support can be more challenging for young people experiencing mental health issues.

-Practitioners, schools and settings play a crucial role in early intervention by recognising early signs and providing appropriate support.
-Training professionals in Coaching help young people access and use a range of practical strategies and resources for wellbeing for supporting their mental health
+Practitioners, schools and settings play a critical role in early intervention by recognising early signs and providing appropriate support.
+Training professionals in Coaching help young people access a range of practical strategies and resources for wellbeing in supporting their mental health

 Coaching as an Approach to Address Teenage Mental Health Issues